July 5, 2018

 On December 16 of 2015, the Department of Veterans Affairs (VA) rescinded the infamous 2004 VBA Fast Letter 211 (04-13) concerning jet injectors, by incorporating similar provisions within the Adjudication Procedures Manual.
 See M21-1, III.iv.4.I.2.e.
-Although many VA staff still cite the Fast Letter, the manual has become VA’s authoritative text concerning jet injectors.
+Although many VA staff still cite the Fast Letter, the manual has become VA’s latest guidance concerning jet injectors.

 The change came about as VA updated it’s bible / manual.
 No information was added or omitted but simply put into a chart form, as shown below.